 I get it.
 We’ve all been there — I certainly have.
 That’s why I want to share with you my experiences.
 That way, you don’t make the same mistakes I did.
 So whether you’re a travel newbie or a long-time jet setter, let me help you travel more authentically.

-My name is Delilah and I’ve lived in Tokyo, Japan for seven years.
-And in that time, I’ve pushed myself into jam-packed rush hour trains, lived in a 17 square meter micro-apartment just steps from Shibuya Scramble, skied in Hokkaido and snorkeled in Okinawa, eaten Michelin star sushi, and stayed at luxury ryokan.
+My name is Delilah and I’ve lived in Asia (Japan and Hong Kong) for, well, let’s just say a for a long time!
+And in that time, I’ve pushed myself into jam-packed rush-hour trains, lived in a 17 square meter micro-apartment just steps from Shibuya Scramble, skied in Hokkaido and snorkeled in Okinawa, eaten Michelin star sushi, and stayed at luxury ryokan.
 Needless to say, I’ve experienced some of the greatest (and not so great) things Japan has to offer.

-I share my travel experiences and insider expat tips on fleurdelilah.
+I share my travel experiences and insider expat tips here on fleurdelilah.

 I’ve also written for various Japan sites — some that you’ve come across, no doubt.
 Sites include the Japan National Tourism Organization (JNTO), GoTokyo, Odigo, Live Japan, and more.